 Robert Eddy’s PhD is from the University of Durham, England, where he studied the rhetorics of politics, science, and religion.
 He has directed writing programs in China and Egypt, and he was the department’s Director of Composition, from 2002 through 2010.
 He won the University of North Carolina Board of Governors’ Award for Excellence in Teaching, 2001, worth $10,000.
 English Graduate Students voted him Most Supportive Faculty Member in 2007 and again in 2009.

 – Writing Across Cultures: a Rhetoric.
-2018.
+2019.
 Utah State University Press.
 Co-author Amanda Espinosa-Aguilar.
-(Will be published as paperback and e-book in 2018; internationally peer reviewed).
-100,000 words.
+244 pages.
+(Internationally peer reviewed).

 – Time, Consciousness, and Writing.
-2018.
+2019.
 Brill Scholarly Publishing, Leiden, Netherlands.
 Co-editor Theo Malekin.
-(Will be published as paperback and e-book in Spring 2018; internationally peer reviewed).
-128,000 words.
+325 pages.
+(Internationally peer reviewed).

 – John Spurk, 2017.
 History of Northern Essex Community College 1960-1985: the First Twenty-Five Years.
 Ed. with an Introduction by Robert Eddy.
 Haverhill, MA: Northern Essex Community College.
 238 pages.
 (Peer-reviewed in the College, no external peer review).